HPH-Fabrication-Addins/cinx-api-docs/source/includes/_returns.md

 It is important to understand that the parts on a requisition may be divided onto different purchase orders which might be sent to different vendors.

 **Dependencies and Business Rules**
-- Must be created by a CINX user linked to an active CINX company
+- Must be created by a CINX user linked to an active CINX company.
 - Must have a unique number
 - Must have a procurement status
 - Must be assigned to a valid CINX user